 A student's attendance in the classroom is the most important part of a student's experience.
 Absences from the classroom can really never be compensated for or made up.
 There is a direct relationship between poor attendance, class failure, and the dropout rate.
 Students who have good attendance usually achieve better grades, enjoy school, and are more desirable employees after leaving school.
+The Nodaway-Holt School District encourages all parents to utilize the days we are not in session to schedule all doctor's appointments, orthodontist appointments, and the like to ensure that their child remains in the classroom when school is in session.
 It is the parent(s) or guardian(s) responsibility to decide at what times and for what reasons a student should not come to school; except that it becomes the school's responsibility to set limits upon a student's absence to comply with state law and for the students to receive the most benefit from the educational program.